IMAGE INFORMATION

 Living in Bratislava (located in the Slovak region of Czechoslovakia), the Šťastnýs were subject to the extreme oppression of communist rule.
 All were outspoken against it, none more so than Peter, who had an insatiable love for the west and the NHL in particular, smuggling in copies of The Hockey News whenever possible.
 Unsurprisingly, Peter’s public dissension angered the government, and he was given an ultimatum: be silent or don’t play.
 Neither option sat well with the talented centre, so he made the life-altering decision to risk everything for a chance at freedom.
 Anton was more than willing to join him.

-There was a four-team European Cup finals Hockey tournament in Innsbruck, Austria, in 1980.
-Prior to the trip to Innsbruck – on the Communist side of the Iron Curtain – Peter and Anton talked about contacting the Quebec Nordiques, the new NHL club that had drafted Anton just one year earlier.
+There was a 4 team European Cup finals Hockey tournament in Innsbruck, Austria, in 1980.
+Prior to the trip to Innsbruck – on the Communist side of the Iron Curtain – Peter and Anton talked about contacting the Quebec Nordiques, the new NHL club that had drafted Anton just 1 year earlier.
 Peter, one of the best forwards in the world and a member of the Czechoslovakian national team since the 1976 Canada Cup, was undrafted, but he was convinced that the Nordiques would love to have them both.

 During one of the first nights in Innsbruck, Peter and Anton left the Slovan hotel to find a public phone booth at the post office.
 Peter made sure that he had a pocketful of Austrian Schillings for the overseas call.
 He had written down on a small piece of paper a telephone number he had seen in an NHL media guide – area code 418 and then 529-8441, the switchboard of the Nordiques Hockey club.